 *Heather South has been heading up the Western Regional Archives at the DNCR Western Office in Asheville since 2011.
 She is an experienced and certified archivist, who previously led a statewide disaster outreach program in South Carolina.
 She is a National Heritage Responder for the American Institute of Conservation and an IPER instructor.

 *Jennifer French has worked as an objects conservator for DNCR since 2007, first for NC Historic Sites and currently for the NC Museum of History.
 She has helped salvage artifacts in the aftermath of both the Aycock Birthplace and Chatham County Courthouse fires.

 *Adrienne Berney serves as the CREST Coordinator and is a member of the Education & Outreach team at DNCR’s Raleigh headquarters, where she manages one of 4 regional caches of disaster recovery supplies.
-Her preservation and recovery efforts focus on artifacts and training.
+Her past curatorial experience informs her assistance for small museums, and her current preservation and recovery efforts focus on artifacts and training.

 [*] indicates the CREST member has completed 3 relevant FEMA training courses.